 - Following the digital breadcrumbs to learn the customer expectations.

 - Send offers on their last outfit search to seamlessly seal the deal.

 - Personalized product recommendations to boost interaction.

-- Re-engage with dropped prospect through personalized email or web push notifications.
+- Re-engage with dropped prospects through personalized email or web push notifications.

-This way, you will be able to touch-base customer at every point they attempt to buy something, allowing the customers to stay with you till the end whilst deriving complete customer satisfaction.
+This way, you will be able to touch base with customers at every point they attempt to buy something, allowing the customers to stay with you till the end whilst deriving complete customer satisfaction.

 Personalization is no more a fad but a future wave in the marketing era.
 With user preferences constantly changing and increasing demand for better online customer experience, personalization and AI technology are going to be the heart of marketing.